 - If you've been married or in a civil partnership before, bring your decree absolute or former partner's death certificate.

+This slightly changes in England, Wales, Scotland or Northern Ireland so please do look up how to give notice in the selected country.
 You can give notice outside the UK to marry in the UK if the country is part of the British Subjects Facilities Act (find a full list of countries here) and your partner is a UK citizen.

 Want to get married abroad?